jlevy/og-equity-compensation/README.md

 agree on the names of these two kinds of stock options, so you’ll also see them called **statutory stock options** and **non-statutory stock options (or NSOs)**, respectively.

+🚧 Infographic:
-🚧 A diagram with all the terms is likely worth it.
+A diagram with all the terms is likely worth it.

 ISOs are common for employees because they have the possibility of being more favorable from a tax point of view than NSOs.